All Products

 (dataphin_quality_tenant_id varchar(64) comment 'Tenant ID' ,

-dataphin_quality_rule_id varchar(64) comment 'Quality Rule ID',
+dataphin_quality_rule_id varchar(64) comment 'Quality rule ID',

-dataphin_quality_rule_name varchar(256) comment 'Quality Rule Name',
+dataphin_quality_rule_name varchar(256) comment 'Quality rule name',

-dataphin_quality_column_name varchar(1024) comment 'Validation Field Name',
+dataphin_quality_column_name varchar(1024) comment 'Verification field name',

-dataphin_quality_watch_task_id varchar(128) comment 'Monitored Object Node ID',
+dataphin_quality_watch_task_id varchar(128) comment 'Monitored object task ID',

-dataphin_quality_rule_task_id varchar(64) comment 'Rule Node ID',
+dataphin_quality_rule_task_id varchar(64) comment 'Rule task ID',

-dataphin_quality_validate_time varchar(64) comment 'Quality Validation Time',
+dataphin_quality_validate_time varchar(64) comment 'Quality verification time',

-dataphin_quality_archive_mode varchar(32) comment 'Abnormal Data Archiving Mode, ONLY_ERROR_FIELD/FULL_RECORD',
+dataphin_quality_archive_mode varchar(32) comment 'Exception archive mode: ONLY_ERROR_FIELD/FULL_RECORD',

-dataphin_quality_error_data string comment 'Abnormal Data',
+dataphin_quality_error_data string comment 'Exception data',

-ljba_id bigint comment 'ljba Primary Key',
+ljba_id bigint comment 'ljba_primary key',

-ljb_id bigint comment 'ljb Primary Key',
+ljb_id bigint comment 'ljb_primary key',

-col_tinyint tinyint comment 'Field type is TINYINT and lowercase',
+col_tinyint tinyint comment 'Field type: TINYINT (lowercase)',

 col_tinyint_02 tinyint comment '2',

-col_smallint smallint comment 'Field type is SMALLINT and lowercase',
+col_smallint smallint comment 'Field type: SMALLINT (lowercase)',

 col_smallint_02 smallint comment '4',

-col_int int comment 'Field type is INT and lowercase',
+col_int int comment 'Field type: INT (lowercase)',

 col_int_02 int comment '6',

-col_bigint bigint comment 'Field type is BIGINT and lowercase',
+col_bigint bigint comment 'Field type: BIGINT (lowercase)',

 col_bigint_02 bigint comment '8',

-col_float float comment 'Field type is FLOAT and lowercase',
+col_float float comment 'Field type: FLOAT (lowercase)',

 col_float_02 float comment '10',

-col_double double comment 'Field type is DOUBLE and lowercase',
+col_double double comment 'Field type: DOUBLE (lowercase)',

 col_double_02 double comment '11',

-col_decimal decimal(38,18) comment 'Field type is DECIMAL(38,18) and lowercase',
+col_decimal decimal(38,18) comment 'Field type: DECIMAL(38,18) (lowercase)',

 col_decimal_02 decimal(38,18) comment '12',

-col_varchar varchar(500) comment 'Field type is VARCHAR(500) and lowercase',
+col_varchar varchar(500) comment 'Field type: VARCHAR(500) (lowercase)',

 col_varchar_02 varchar(500) comment '13',

-col_char char(10) comment 'Field type is CHAR(10) and lowercase',
+col_char char(10) comment 'Field type: CHAR(10) (lowercase)',

 col_char_02 char(10) comment '14',

-col_string string comment 'Field type is STRING and lowercase',
+col_string string comment 'Field type: STRING (lowercase)',

 col_string_02 string comment '15',

-col_date date comment 'Field type is DATE and lowercase',
+col_date date comment 'Field type: DATE (lowercase)',

 col_date_02 date comment '16',

-col_datetime datetime comment 'Field type is DATETIME and lowercase',
+col_datetime datetime comment 'Field type: DATETIME (lowercase)',

 col_datetime_02 datetime comment '17',

-col_timestmap timestamp comment 'Field type is TIMESTAMP and lowercase',
+col_timestmap timestamp comment 'Field type: TIMESTAMP (lowercase)',

 col_timestmap_02 timestamp comment '18',

-col_boolean boolean comment 'Field type is BOOLEAN and lowercase',
+col_boolean boolean comment 'Field type: BOOLEAN (lowercase)',

 col_boolean_02 boolean comment '19',

-col_binary binary comment 'Field type is BINARY and lowercase',
+col_binary binary comment 'Field type: BINARY (lowercase)',

 col_binary_02 binary comment '20',

-col_array array<int> comment 'Field type is ARRAY<int> and lowercase',
+col_array array<int> comment 'Field type: ARRAY<int> (lowercase)',

 col_array_02 array<string> comment '21',

-col_map map<string,string> comment 'Field type is MAP<string, string> and lowercase',
+col_map map<string,string> comment 'Field type: MAP<string, string> (lowercase)',

 col_map_02 map<string,int> comment '22',